GAPS-Collab/gaps-online-software/README.md

 ![Manta ray](resources/assets/lelewaa.png)

 >[!TIP]
->Whale sharks are the largest fish on the planet, and despite their size they are not aggressive towards humans.
-Whale sharks can be spotted in the Hawaiian waters, however, sightings are rare so if you see enjoy your encounter and please be respectful.
+>Whale sharks are the largest fish on our planet, and despite their size they are not aggressive towards humans.
+Whale sharks can be spotted in the Hawaiian waters, however, sightings are rare so if you see one enjoy your encounter and please be respectful.

 >[!NOTE]
 >Apparently the Hawai'ian name Lelewa'a stems from the tale that the whale sharks like to approach and lean on canoe outriggers.